MSc in Clinical Implantology A UK Masters Degree.

 Awarded by University of Central Lancashire.
-2 years, part time
+1 year, Full Time

 Our postgraduate Dental Implantology course provides the busy General Dental Practitioner with a part-time educational route to acquire the skills and knowledge required of a Dentist with Special Interest (DwiSI).
 Students can study for an MSc over two years.